sharplispers/cl-string-match/README.md

-Benchmarks show that depending on environment and pattern of application, a Boyer-Moore-Horspool algorithm implementation can outperform standard search function by almost 18 times!
+Benchmarks show that depending on environment and pattern of application, a Boyer-Moore-Horspool algorithm implementation can outperform standard search function in SBCL by almost 18 times!

 USAGE